volfegan/Asteroid_game_with_physics/README.md

 #### Game mechanics:

 Controls inputs are A,D [spin the ship] / S [shield] / W [thrusters] / Spacebar [shoot/charge energy] / Enter [new game].
 Only one control input action per frame.
 And while charging the particle wave cannon, little control on other inputs.
+Destroying a big asteroid will create 2 or 3 small ones from its debris.
 Big asteroids generate 20 points and need 2 shots to be destroyed, while small ones generate 10 points and need only 1 shot.
 The ship colliding with activated shields can destroy small asteroids, but only weakens big ones (only one extra shot needed to destroy it).

 #### Knowing bugs:
 * Sometimes, the particle wave cannon destroys asteroids even without any visible intersection.
 Probably some weirdness on asteroid mirror-vertices location when they are not warping from one side of the screen to another.
 Normally occurs after new batch of big asteroids are created.
 No idea why this happens.